radareorg/radare.org/gsoc/2018/ideas.md

 Advanced

 ### Benefits for the student
-The student will learn decompilation theory and working with AST tree.
+The student will learn decompilation theory and working with radeco-ir.

 ### Benefits for the project
 This task allows to produce the first release of radeco which will be able to generate readable C code.